libaudioverse/libaudioverse/README.md

 Libaudioverse is a highly flexible realtime audio synthesis library.
-Potential applications include games, realtime music synthesis, voice chat, implementations of WebAudio, and more. libaudioverse supports the best possible backends it can for each platform, and uses both SSE2 and threads for increased performance.
+Potential applications include games, realtime music synthesis, voice chat, implementations of WebAudio, and more.
+Libaudioverse supports the best possible backends it can for each platform, and uses both SSE2 and threads for increased performance.

 At the core of Libaudioverse is the concept of a node,  a piece of meaningful audio architecture.
 They can be connected in any acyclic configuration, allowing the creation of much more complex effects.